 The second column of this table contains the transcription’s name.
 The first column tells you whether or not it will be included in the corpus, and the last column tells you whether it is a segmented transcription (if it isn’t, it is a basic transcription).
-You can change the selections in the first column according to which transcriptions you want included in your corpus.
+You can recognize which type of transcription is in question based on its suffix: .exb for basic, and .exs for segmented transcriptions, respectively.
+You can change the selections in the first column according to you preference with regard to which transcriptions you want to include in your corpus.
 If you’re done, click on next >.